top of page

 Wild or Cage raise?

-It's really up to you.
-Monarchs raised in the wild suffer the consequences of predators and elements but that is nature.
+It's really up to you, just understand that cage raising comes with a lot of work and responsibility.
+Monarchs raised in the wild will suffer the consequences of predators and elements but that is nature but will also suffer the consequences of improper cage raising.
 If you cage raise you must be diligent about keeping your cage clean and milkweed plentiful and healthy.

 No matter which method you choose, NEVER use pesticides or chemicals to remove "pests".
 Remember - the Monarch Caterpillar has to eat the leaves for food!
 You will kill the caterpillar if it eats chemicals.
 Sometimes you may see aphids.
 Just check your plant for caterpillars and remove them to a safe container for a minute.
 Give your milkweed plants a nice wash with a strong stream of water and knock off the aphids, then place the caterpillars back on the plants.